 Roll each dough portion into a long rope, about 1/2 inch in diameter.
 Wrap each rope in plastic wrap, and refrigerate for several hours.
 Because the dough is soft, I like to roll it into ropes on a large cutting board.
 That way, when they are all rolled and wrapped, I can carry them to the fridge on the cutting board, and pop the whole thing in there to chill.
 Ta-da!
 No broken dough ropes.

 After an hour or so, remove the ropes from the refrigerator, and unwrap them.
 Cut each rope into 2 inch segments, or “logs,” and put them on the prepared baking sheets.
 I put a dozen logs, 2 inches apart, onto each prepared baking sheet.
 (This recipe makes about 32 cookies.)

 Bake at 350 degrees F for about 15 minutes, or until very lightly browned.
 Cool for 2 minutes on the baking sheet, then transfer to a wire rack to cool completely.
-Remember that you are doing a blog post, and make a note to take pictures of this step next time.
+If you are me, you’ll wait until now to remember that you are doing a blog post, and make a note to take pictures of this step next time.

 While the cookies are cooling, make the frosting.
 Believe me when I tell you that the frosting makes these cookies.
 Cream the milk, vanilla, and rum extracts into the butter.

 Mix in the powdered sugar, and beat until creamy.